-Germany’s Merkel faces balancing act in Beijing
+Germany’s Merkel says Hong Kong’s rights should be protected

 Germany long had amicable relations with Beijing because its exporters ran a surplus supplying Chinese factories with equipment and components.
 But those ties increasingly are strained over German complaints about market access and Chinese technology policy.

+Li told reporters during the joint briefing that German companies are welcome in China and will have a relatively easier time getting things approved because the two countries have a foundation of trust.
+He and Merkel discussed collaboration on artificial intelligence and self-driving vehicles, as well as intellectual property rights and reducing export controls, Li said.

-Beijing tried without success to recruit Germany as an ally in its tariff war with President Donald Trump.
+Beijing has previously tried without success to recruit Germany as an ally in its tariff war with U.S. President Donald Trump.
 While Merkel’s government has echoed U.S. complaints, it objects to Trump’s tactics, which he has also used against Europe.

+U.S.-China trade tensions have also impacted German businesses, Merkel said, adding that China and Germany hope to serve as models for defending multilateral trade relationships.

+The official Xinhua News Agency said Xi told Merkel that China and the European Union have the same interests in protecting the basic rules of the multilateral trading system.

 Merkel is in Beijing with a high-ranking German business delegation that includes executives in the auto, financial services and transport industries.
 In recent years, German companies have been unhappy about being barred from acquiring most Chinese assets at a time when China’s companies have been on a global buying spree.